ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 To determine your Radio Operating System Version, load the Version page from the System Menu of your Radio:

-1. Press the Sys Key.
+1. Press the ++"SYS"++ Key.
-    - On Radios with only one Menu Button, long-press the Menu button to get to the System Menu.
+    - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
     - Consult your Radio User's Manual on how to access the System Menu.
-2. Press Page Key until you get to the Version Page.
+2. Press ++"PAGE"++ Key until you get to the Version Page.

 -show images of how to get to the version page on both b&w and colored screens-